SudoMds/XrayR-Mikrotik-Docker/README.md

 ## XrayR-Mikrotik-Docker
-An easy-to-use, precompiled XrayR Docker image for MikroTik devices.
+An easy-to-use, precompiled XrayR Docker image for MikroTik.

 # armv7 image uploaded in .tar format you can use